mvboeke/boeke-blog/posts/Embarking-on-My-Own-Climate-Journey.md

 ---
 title: 'Embarking on My Own Climate journey'
-description: 'Chronicling my journey to explore how I can have a positive effect on climate'
+description: 'Chronicling my journey to explore how I can have a positive effect on climate issues'
 date: 2022-10-17
 author: Michael Boeke
 tags: